primaza/primaza/docs/book/src/entities/servicecatalog.md

 - `serviceEndpointDefinitionKeys`: An array of keys that is required for connectivity.
   The values corresponding to each of these keys will be extracted from the service.
   This property is required.

+The `claimedByLabels` contains the following fields:

+- `name`: Name defines the name of the known service
+- `serviceClassIdentity`: A set of key/value pairs that identify the service class.
+  Examples of service class identity keys include type of service, and provider of service.
+  This property is required.
+- `serviceEndpointDefinitionKeys`: An array of keys that is required for connectivity.
+  The values corresponding to each of these keys will be extracted from the service.
+  This property is required.
+- `labels`: Labels used to claim the service.

 ## Use Cases